swellstores/swell-js/stripe_klarna_ideal.md

 #### Payment authorization
 ​
-If the source was created successfully, then redirect the customer to the URL address returned in the source object (`source.redirect.url`).
-After authorization, customer will be redirected back to your site at the address specified when creating the source (`return_url`).
+If the source was created successfully, redirect the customer to the URL address returned in the source object (`source.redirect.url`).
+After authorization, the customer will be redirected back to your site at the address specified when creating the source (`return_url`).

 ##### Capture payment
 ​
-When redirecting to your site, the URL will contain parameters with information about the payment:
+When redirecting to your site, the URL query will contain parameters with information about the payment:
 ​

 |Parameter name|Description|